The Tape (album)

 The Tape is the debut studio album by American rapper Kid Capri.
 It was released on February 19, 1991, by Cold Chillin’/Warner Bros.
 Records.
-Recording sessions took place at Power Play Studios in Long Island City.
-Production was handled by Biz Markie with Cool V. The album peaked at No. 87 on the Top R&B/Hip-Hop Albums in the United States.
+The recording sessions took place at Power Play Studios in Long Island City.
+The album was produced by Biz Markie and Cool V. It peaked at No. 87 on the Top R&B/Hip-Hop Albums in the United States.
 The album spawned two singles: "Apollo" and "Joke's on You, Jack".

+Critical reception

+The Washington Post wrote that Capri "uses his hearty voice, strong emotions and thick Bronx accent to carry listeners through 14 stories".